djones2085/meal-prep-coordinator/README.md

     - [ ] [Future]: Enhance security rules to restrict read access to notes by role (e.g., 'cook') by moving notes to a subcollection and applying role-based server-side validation for all CRUD operations on notes.
 - [x] Status management
 - [x] Shopping list generation (Basic) - *Enhanced to generate a structured `shoppingList` object in `mealCycle` doc via Cloud Function (`_performAggregation`).
 Includes item details for aggregated quantity, on-hand tracking, and to-be-purchased calculation.
 Status: `pending_approval` initially.*
-- [ ] Agent: Shopping List Generation (Aggregate ingredients intelligently across orders, handle complex unit conversions/standardization, potentially optimize quantities)
 - [ ] Ensure intelligent unit conversions (e.g., 30 tsp to 1.25 cups) for practicality.

 ### Meal Cycle Workflow 🟨